revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 - Though Spring IOC container has excellent support to manage the lifecycle of different types of beans, Spring does not manage the complete lifecycle of a prototype bean.
 - The IOC container instantiates, configures, decorates, and otherwise assembles a prototype object, hands it to the client and then has no further knowledge of that `Prototype` instance.
-- For most of the simple to average applications `Singleton` bean are sufficient and serve the purpose at each layer e.g. DAO, Service, Controller etc.
+- For most of the simple to average applications `Singleton` bean are sufficient and serve the purpose at each layer e.g.DAO, Service, Controller etc.
 - Developer need to take smart decisions & identify which beans must be singleton, else multiple client requests using singleton bean can modify the state of common objects wrongly.
-- Some dependent objects need a bean that has private state so that they can conduct their processing separately from other objects that depend on the bean.
-In this case, singletons are clearly not suitable, and we consider prototypes.
+- Some dependent objects need a bean that has private state so that they can conduct their processing separately from other objects that depend on the bean.In this case, singletons are clearly not suitable, and we consider prototypes.
 - If you have a bean that has a lot of writable state, you may find that the cost of synchronization is greater than the cost of creating a new instance to handle each request from a dependent object that time you can use prototype bean.

 </blockquote>